Planning a Trip to Montserrat: What Weather Matters

 Montserrat offers year-round warm weather and Caribbean charm, but when visitors arrive shapes their experience dramatically.
 The island's location in the hurricane belt, combined with two distinct seasonal patterns, means timing a trip requires balancing several factors: rainfall, wind speed, hurricane risk, accommodation availability, and prices.

 Unlike larger Caribbean islands with extensive tourism infrastructure, Montserrat has limited hotel inventory.
 Advance booking is essential regardless of season.
-Understanding the monthly weather patterns helps travelers choose when conditions align with their priorities and budget, whether that means chasing the absolute driest weather or accepting trade-offs for lower costs and fewer crowds.
+Understanding the monthly weather patterns helps travelers choose when conditions align with their priorities and budget, whether that means chasing the driest weather or accepting trade-offs for lower costs and fewer crowds.

 The Dry Season: January Through April